art-framework/core/docs/admin/syntax/actions.md

 ### Multiple Triggers

+!!! important
-> Actions can have multiple [triggers](trigger.md) and will execute if any of them fire.
+    Actions can have multiple [triggers](trigger.md) and will execute if any of them fire.

 ```yaml
 art: